 “The grass is always greener where you water it.” ~Unknown

-I’ve had this theory about life for a while now, ever since I embraced simplicity three years ago.
+I’ve had this theory about life for a while now, ever since I embraced simplicity many years ago.

 Life, a good life, a life well lived, is about maintenance.
 It isn’t chance or luck or fate (though I believe in those things, and in magic too); it’s about doing the work to create the life you want, and doing it over and over and over again.

 Not that long ago, my writing life resembled un-watered grass.
 I let the passion I have for writing and words get away from me in my quest for an adult life.
 I begrudged anyone who had ever done anything creative—they must have more time, more money, more luck, the right connections, or something, anything, I didn’t have.